 Sip and enjoy!

-Getting that Perfect Toasted Coconut Rim
+Tips for a Perfect Toasted Coconut Rim

 We’ve tried adding the toasted coconut to the rim of our glass several different ways, and found that squirting a somewhat thick line of cream of coconut along the rim and gently pressing it into the toasted coconut works best.
 This may sound silly, but imagine making a line of glue for an art project as a kid… that’s what you need to get the coconut to stick.